-Since the maximum is on a relatively flat portion of the yield curve and F{MSY} is close to F{crash} , it may be of interest to consider the uncertainty in estimating F{MSY} .
+As the maximum is on a relatively flat portion of the yield curve and $F{\rm MSY}$ is close to $F{\rm crash}$, it may be of interest to consider the uncertainty in estimating F{MSY}.
 The stock-and-recruitment data are the results of catch-at-age analyses using models of varying complexity, subject to intricate effects of errors in reported catch, discards, assumed natural mortality, etc. The estimates of F and selection pattern used in per-recruit analyses are also produced by the same channel.
-Without access to the original data, it is impossible to try to incorporate all possible sources of noise.
-A simple alternative is the jackknife approach, where the bent-hyperbola fit and the F{MSY} estimation are repeated with each stock-recruit pair dropped in turn.
-In this instance, the jackknife variance is extremely small, and differences in F{MSY} occur only at the sixth decimal place.
+Without access to the original data, it is impossible to incorporate all possible sources of noise.
+A simple alternative is the jackknife approach, where the bent-hyperbola fit and F{MSY} estimation are repeated with each stock-recruit pair dropped in turn.
+In this instance, the jackknife variance is extremely small, and F{MSY} differences occur only at the sixth decimal place.
 There are indications that dropping the pairs with high (or low) recruitment tends to reduce (or raise) the estimate of F{MSY} , but the absolute differences are infinitesimal.